Skip to content

 Out of scope

-• Adults with a learning disability
+• Adults with a with a diagnosis of intellectual disability (LD)

 • Neurological disabilities, acquired brain injury